mintern-java/functions/README.md

     - [Where are all the source files?](#where-are-all-the-source-files)
 - [What's next?](#whats-next)

-To include this library in your project, add the following to your POM:
+To include the full library in your project (not recommended!), add the following to your POM:
 ```xml
 <project>
 ...